Frequently Asked Questions

 Lawsuits are very rarely filed against project opponents, but such suits have occurred.
 California law provides a privilege for communications, including lawsuits, involving matters of public interest.
 The law also provides methods by which any suit based upon a challenge to a project may be quickly resolved.
 Suits that are brought because of actions such as opposition to a project are called SLAPP suits, standing for Strategic Litigation against Public Participation.

 In California, the legislature recognized that defendants bring actions against plaintiffs in retaliation for the plaintiffs suing to enforce state law, and passed a law to protect plaintiffs against these suits by giving those plaintiffs participating in matters of public significance a means of quickly disposing of the case.
-If there is a suit against CBC’s clients, and there is no reason to believe the clients have done anything improper, the firm would generally be willing to represent the clients in the defense of such a SLAPP suit, through an anti-SLAPP motion, with no charge for fees, as recovery of fees from the party bringing the challenge would be expected.
+If there is a suit against CBM’s clients, and there is no reason to believe the clients have done anything improper, the firm would generally be willing to represent the clients in the defense of such a SLAPP suit, through an anti-SLAPP motion, with no charge for fees, as recovery of fees from the party bringing the challenge would be expected.

 Can we be required to pay the costs of the opposing counsel if we lose?

 Petitioners are not liable for opposing counsel’s attorneys’ fees, except in very extraordinary circumstances, such as when a filing is clearly frivolous.
-CBC does not file actions that it believes could be characterized as frivolous.
+CBM does not file actions that it believes could be characterized as frivolous.
 One limited exception to the general rule that petitioners are not liable for opposing counsel’s fees is where sanctions are imposed because of egregious actions by counsel.
 This has never occurred in any of our cases.

 Are there other costs of litigation of which we should be aware?